philippnormann/nvidia-sniper/README.md

 To enable CAPTCHA support, follow these steps.

 1. Download the [ReCaptcha Solver](https://addons.mozilla.org/en-US/firefox/addon/recaptcha-solver) extension using the link https://addons.mozilla.org/firefox/downloads/file/3423472/recaptcha_solver-5.7-fx.xpi.
 If you open this link in Firefox, it will automatically attempt to add the extension to your browser.
 That's not what we want.
-Right click the link and select "Save link as" to download the *.xpi file.
-Try using the link in a browser other than Firefox.
+Right click the link and select "Save link as" to download the *.xpi file or try opening the link in a browser other than Firefox.
 2. Put the *.xpi file inside the root of the `nvidia-sniper` directory.

     <img src="images/folder.png" alt="folder" width=150/>